Glazed Poppy Seed Bread

-- Make glaze by whisking together all ingredients till smooth.
+- Make the glaze by whisking together all ingredients till smooth.

-- Bake for 1 hour or till toothpick inserted in the center comes out clean.
-Cool 10 minutes, then remove from pans.
+- Bake for 1 hour or until a toothpick inserted in the center comes out clean.
+Cool for 10 minutes, then remove from the pans.
 Drizzle on the glaze.

 Adapted from my friend, Pam.